quietui/quiet/docs/docs/ai.md

 The structure of the `dist/llm` folder is as follows:

-- `dist/llm/index.txt`: A master list of all components, including descriptions.
+- `dist/llm/index.txt`: A list of all available components, including descriptions.
-- `dist/llm/*.txt`: Individual component reference files.
+- `dist/llm/[name].txt`: Individual component reference files with API info, where `[name]` is the component's name, e.g. "avatar", "button", "callout", etc.

 ## How do I use the files with AI assistants?

 AI-powered coding tools can interpret these reference files to deliver tailored suggestions, code snippets, and answers based on Quiet UI's capabilities.
 Here's how to make the most of them:

-### 1. Provide the files to the LLM
+### Provide the files to the LLM

 Depending on the tool, options include: